 Graduation Announcement Etiquette – Everything You Need to Know

 When it comes to graduation announcements, there’s a multitude of options and choices to suit every budget and personality.
-Include your favorite senior photo or a fun and exuberant snap from the ceremony itself, or skip the elaboration and include only the basics.
+Include a favorite senior photo or a fun and exuberant snap from the ceremony itself, or opt just to include the basics.
 Tiny Prints offers a wide variety of themes, colors, formats, and prices to suit any style or personality.
 Be sure to plan for envelopes and postage, or an RSVP card for invitations.

 Announcements and Invitations: Who Gets What, and When?